isdzulqor/talk-pens-2022-aws-github-action/README.md

 - AWS Account
   - Make sure you have sign up for creating an AWS Account
   - `ap-southeast-1` or Singapore region is enabled
-- Add Repository Secrets for
+- Add Repository Secrets for these following keys
   - `AWS_ACCESS_KEY_ID`

     Credential key for your AWS_ACCESS_KEY_ID